Kuloud/cameraview/docs/_docs/frame-processing.md

 We support frame processors that will receive data from the camera preview stream.
 This is a useful feature with a wide range of applications.
-For example, the frames can be sent to a face detector, a QR code detector, the
-[Firebase Machine Learning Kit](https://firebase.google.com/products/ml-kit/), or any other frame consumer.
+For example, the frames can be sent to a face detector, a QR code detector, or any other frame consumer.

 ```java
 cameraView.addFrameProcessor(new FrameProcessor() {